 The Reign of Joash of Judah

-24 1 Joash was seven years old when he became king, and he reigned forty years in Jerusalem.
-His mother's name was Zibiah of Beersheba.
-2 Joash did what was right in the sight of the Lord all the days of Jehoiada the priest.
-3 And Jehoiada took two wives for him, and he had sons and daughters.
-4 Now it happened after this that Joash set his heart on repairing the house of the Lord.
-5 Then he gathered the priests and the Levites, and said to them, "Go out to the cities of Judah, and gather from all Israel money to repair the house of your God from year to year, and see that you do it quickly."
-However the Levites did not do it quickly.
-6 So the king called Jehoiada the chief priest, and said to him, "Why have you not required the Levites to bring in from Judah and from Jerusalem the collection, according to the commandment of Moses the servant of the Lord and of the assembly of Israel, for the tabernacle of witness?"
-7 For the sons of Athaliah, that wicked woman, had broken into the house of God, and had also presented all the dedicated things of the house of the Lord to the Baals.
-8 Then at the king's command they made a chest, and set it outside at the gate of the house of the Lord.
-9 And they made a proclamation throughout Judah and Jerusalem to bring to the Lord the collection that Moses the servant of God had imposed on Israel in the wilderness.
-10 Then all the leaders and all the people rejoiced, brought their contributions, and put them into the chest until all had given.
-11 So it was, at that time, when the chest was brought to the king's official by the hand of the Levites, and when they saw that there was much money, that the king's scribe and the high priest's officer came and emptied the chest, and took it and returned it to its place.
-Thus they did day by day, and gathered money in abundance.
-12 The king and Jehoiada gave it to those who did the work of the service of the house of the Lord; and they hired masons and carpenters to repair the house of the Lord, and also those who worked in iron and bronze to restore the house of the Lord.
-13 So the workmen labored, and the work was completed by them; they restored the house of God to its original condition and reinforced it.
-14 When they had finished, they brought the rest of the money before the king and Jehoiada; they made from it articles for the house of the Lord, articles for serving and offering, spoons and vessels of gold and silver.
-And they offered burnt offerings in the house of the Lord continually all the days of Jehoiada.
+24 1 Joash was seven years old when he became king, and he reigned in Jerusalem forty years.
+His mother's name was Zibiah; she was from Beersheba.
+2 Joash did what was right in the eyes of the Lord all the years of Jehoiada the priest.
+3 Jehoiada chose two wives for him, and he had sons and daughters.
+4 Some time later Joash decided to restore the temple of the Lord.
+5 He called together the priests and Levites and said to them, "Go to the towns of Judah and collect the money due annually from all Israel, to repair the temple of your God.
+Do it now."
+But the Levites did not act at once.
+6 Therefore the king summoned Jehoiada the chief priest and said to him, "Why haven't you required the Levites to bring in from Judah and Jerusalem the tax imposed by Moses the servant of the Lord and by the assembly of Israel for the tent of the covenant law?"
+7 Now the sons of that wicked woman Athaliah had broken into the temple of God and had used even its sacred objects for the Baals.
+8 At the king's command, a chest was made and placed outside, at the gate of the temple of the Lord.
+9 A proclamation was then issued in Judah and Jerusalem that they should bring to the Lord the tax that Moses the servant of God had required of Israel in the wilderness.
+10 All the officials and all the people brought their contributions gladly, dropping them into the chest until it was full.
+11 Whenever the chest was brought in by the Levites to the king's officials and they saw that there was a large amount of money, the royal secretary and the officer of the chief priest would come and empty the chest and carry it back to its place.
+They did this regularly and collected a great amount of money.
+12 The king and Jehoiada gave it to those who carried out the work required for the temple of the Lord.
+They hired masons and carpenters to restore the Lord's temple, and also workers in iron and bronze to repair the temple.
+13 The men in charge of the work were diligent, and the repairs progressed under them.
+They rebuilt the temple of God according to its original design and reinforced it.
+14 When they had finished, they brought the rest of the money to the king and Jehoiada, and with it were made articles for the Lord's temple: articles for the service and for the burnt offerings, and also dishes and other objects of gold and silver.
+As long as Jehoiada lived, burnt offerings were presented continually in the temple of the Lord.